 Bang Energy Drink

 Fast forward to 2012, and you find a fuse being lit that would soon put a bang in the energy drink market.
-VPX Sports had previous success with RedLine, but nothing prepared convenience stores and grocery retailers for what was to come.
-By jacking up the caffeine, adding novelty ingredients, and going wide with their flavors, Bang went beyond the sports nutrition store.
+VPX Sports had previously achieved success with RedLine, but nothing had prepared convenience stores and grocery retailers for what was to come.
+By increasing the caffeine content, incorporating novel ingredients, and expanding their flavor offerings, Bang surpassed the expectations of the sports nutrition store.

 You can now find Bang in almost every consumable CPG store worldwide.

-Unless written sideways, it is hard to get the full product name large enough on the front of the can.
+Unless written sideways, it isn’t easy to display the complete product name in a large enough font on the front of the can.
 Like Monster, Bang let the first letter carry the weight.

-But Bang has a level of graphic design that’s just hard to beat.
-Bang adopted the concept of taking adult drink packaging and evoking memories from our childhood.
+But Bang has a level of graphic design thatโs just hard to beat.
+Bang adopted the concept of using adult drink packaging to evoke memories from our childhood.

-Is the general public drinking 300mg of caffeine a good idea?
+Is drinking 300mg of caffeine a good idea?
 Probably not.
 But Bang took notice of the exponential rise in pre-workout drinks, matching the dosing to what people consume before they work out.
-This way, people could have the same feeling while waking up or when leaving to work.
+This way, people can have the same feeling when waking up or leaving for work.

 International Energy Drink Success Stories